 Doctor of Podiatric Medicine

 One of only nine schools of its kind in the U.S., our California School of Podiatric Medicine is a national leader in podiatric education and patient care.
-Watch a video with alumna Lacy Beth.
+Hear why students choose SMU's podiatry program (video).

 One of only nine schools of its kind in the U.S., our California School of Podiatric Medicine is a national leader in podiatric education and patient care.
-Watch a video with alumna Lacy Beth.
+Hear why students choose SMU's podiatry program (video).

 Podiatric physicians are devoted to the prevention, diagnosis, and treatment of foot and ankle disorders, diseases, and injuries.
 They are the only health professionals who exclusively specialize in this area—and it’s a field in growing demand.
 An aging population coupled with an increase in chronic conditions that impact mobility, such as diabetes, means more people are seeking care.